mozilla/fxa/packages/fxa-auth-server/docs/api.md

 both of those keys will be reset to the empty string.

+`pushEndpointExpired` will be reset to false on update if the tuple `{ pushCallback, pushPublicKey, pushAuthKey }` is specified.

 Devices should register with this endpoint before attempting to obtain a signed certificate and perform their first sync,